 Forecasting and Change Identification Instrument

 Welcome to the Modified Delphi Forecasting Tool.
 This was developed as a forecasting and change monitoring instrument for public library leaders.
-The good news is that it is now freely available to anyone who wants to look into the future of libraries or other public sector organisations to see how the perceptions of thought leaders in their fields are changing.
+The good news is that it is freely available to anyone who wants to look into the future of libraries or other public sector organisations.
 This instrument can be used by organisations or change management professionals who want to find out how thought leaders in any field view their future and how these views shift over time.

 What is the Modified Delphi Forecasting & Perception Change Instrument?